Close

 The statement containing particulars of employees as required under Section 197(12) of the Act read with Rule 5(2) and 5(3) of the Rules forms part of this Report.
 Further, the Report and the Accounts are being sent to the Members excluding the aforesaid statement.
 In terms of Section 136 of the Act, the said statement will be open for inspection upon request by the Members.
 Any Member interested in obtaining such particulars may write to the Company Secretary.

-35. Auditors a) Statutory Auditors
+a) Statutory Auditors

-B S R & Co.
-LLP, Chartered Accountants (ICAI Registration No. 101248W/W-100022) were appointed as the Statutory Auditors of the Company to hold office from the conclusion of the 33rd Annual General Meeting till the conclusion of the ensuing 38th Annual General Meeting.
+as Auditors for a term of five years from the conclusion of the 38th Annual General Meeting till the conclusion of the 43rd Annual General Meeting.

-b) Secretarial Audit
+b) Secretarial Audit and Auditors

-Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed V. Sreedharan & Associates, Practicing Company Secretary to undertake the Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed V. Sreedharan & Associates, Practicing Company Secretaries to undertake the Secretarial Audit of the Company.
 The Report of the Secretarial Audit is annexed herewith as Annexure-IV.

 c) Cost Audit